Samir4569/Wine-Quality-Classification/README.md

 *	**Random Forest** – Again, with the sparsity associated with the data, I thought that this would be a good fit.

 ## Model performance
-The Random Forest model far outperformed the other approaches on the test and validation sets.
+The Random Forest model outperformed the other approaches on the test.
 *	**Random Forest** : accuracy_score =  0.8276923076923077

 **Classification Report:**